abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 sed -i.backup "2i Some text" sedTest.dat
 ```
-This will in the second line of the file ```sedTest.dat``` insert the text new 'Some text'.
+This will in the second line of the file ```sedTest.dat``` insert the new text 'Some text'.
 The original file is modified, however now also the backup of the original file was created automatically, and is saved in new file named ```sedTest.dat.backup```.

-**Example 3:** How to delete the 4th from the above file ```sedTest.dat```?
+**Example 3:** How to delete the 4th line from the above file ```sedTest.dat```?

-To delete lines of the file's of the command's output, we need to use the specifier 'd' ('delete') in **sed**.
+To delete lines in the file's or in the command's output stream, we need to use the specifier 'd' ('delete') in **sed**.
 For instance, if we want to delete the 4th line, we can use the following syntax:

 ```bash
 sed "4d" sedTest.dat